Blog

 Two women sitting at a computer in an office

 Doing work experience has many benefits; it can give you an insight into a potential career, help you bridge any skills gaps you may have and make you more attractive to employers (and universities!).
-The following steps will help you find the placement you want:

 1) Get clear about what you need

-If you are still unclear about what you want to do after school or college and/or what type of work experience would benefit you, make an appointment with a Careers advisor and take a skillsscan like the one on the College moodle platform.
-This will help you make an informed choice about which employers to target with your enquiries and what tasks you would like to do on placement to increase your skillset.
+This will help you make an informed choice about which employers to target with your enquiries and what tasks you would like to do on placement to increase your skill set.
 You can then draw up a list of potential companies to start contacting

 This can be delivered personally or sent by email and will help an employer see what type of candidate you are and why you would like to do a placement with them.
 Ask a member of the employability team to look over it if you are unsure and always proofread before you send!
-Investing some time in creating a bespoke CV will be worth it, as it will make you stand out from other applicants.
+Investing some time in creating a bespoke CV and cover letter will be worth it, as it will make you stand out from other applicants.

-3) Ask your private network
+3) Ask your family and friends

 All too often this gets overlooked, yet most of us have family and friends, even neighbours, who might work for organisations we can apply to for some work experience.
 You could even ask at your old school!

 Always be clear on what kind of work experience you are looking for e.g. an admin role, or customer-facing position, working with figures or computer systems etc., for how long (one or two weeks?) and why (what skills do you want to develop?
 What area of the business do you want to focus on?).
-Being clear and focused will make it easier for employers to see what you need and quickly assess whether they can help.

 4) Stay flexible